 Need outdoor seating in a hurry?
 This simple bench, based on author and ecologist Aldo Leopold’s classic design, and can be constructed in a couple of hours.
-All it takes is two boards and 18 screws, for a cost of less than $25.
+All it takes is two boards and 18 screws.
 Best of all, this outdoor project is amazingly comfortable, and perfect for birdwatching—even for two people.
 Learn how to build this solid, durable, inexpensive bench in a couple of hours here.

 Hose Reel Hideaway